-where the minimum is over all von Neumann measurements on subsystem A and $p_i=\mathrm{Tr}(\pi_i^A\otimes I)\rho$ is the probability of the measurement outcomes $i$, $\rho_{B|i}=p_i^{-1}\mathrm{Tr}_A(\pi_i^A\otimes I)\rho$ is the corresponding conditional state of B. The second term in the right of Eq.(\ref{eq1}) represents the minimal remain information of system B after a measurement is made on A. In other words $\mathrm{C}^A(\rho_{AB})$ quantify the maximal amount of information can be extracted by local measurement on A subsystem.
-For the direct definition of quantum conditional entropy, i.e.,$S(\rho_{AB})-S(\rho_B)$ which can be negative, the left term of Eq.(\ref{eq1}) can be viewed as the corresponding quantum mutual information.
+where the minimum is over all von Neumann measurements on subsystem A and $p_i=\mathrm{Tr}(\pi_i^A\otimes I)\rho$ is the probability of the measurement outcomes $i$, $\rho_{B|i}=p_i^{-1}\mathrm{Tr}_A(\pi_i^A\otimes I)\rho$ is the corresponding conditional state of B. The second term in the right of Eq.(\ref{eq1}) represents the minimal remain information of system B after a measurement is made on party A. In other words, $\mathrm{C}^A$ quantifies the maximal amount of information that can be extracted by local measurement on subsystem A. For the direct definition of quantum conditional entropy, i.e., $S(\rho_{AB})-S(\rho_B)$ which can be negative, the left term of Eq.(\ref{eq1}) can be viewed as the corresponding quantum mutual information.